Friedrich Christoph Dahlmann: Career

-He remained one of the chief promoters of the well-known conference of the imperial party at Gotha, the proceedings of which were not, however, satisfactory to him; and he took part in the sessions of the first Prussian chamber (1849–1850) and of the parliament of Erfurt (1850).
+He remained one of the chief promoters of the well-known conference of the imperial party at Gotha, the proceedings of which were not, however, satisfactory to him.
+He took part in the sessions of the first Prussian chamber 1849-1850 and of the parliament of Erfurt 1850.
 But finally, convinced that for the moment all efforts towards the unity of Germany were unavailing, he retired from political life, though often pressed to stand for election, and again took up his work of teaching at Bonn.
 His last years were, however, saddened by illness, bereavement and continual friction with his colleagues.
 His death followed an apoplectic fit.